-Check the Hide system folders box to remove system folders
+Check the Hide system folders box to remove folders associated with Force project files from appearing in the Browser.

-change the direction of the results as shown by the gray arrow in the column.
+You can also sort the search results by each column by tapping the column header.
+Tap the column header again to change the direction of the results as shown by the gray arrow in the column.